Jazmine Sullivan: Life and career

-1987–2006: Early life
+1987–2007: Early life and career beginnings

-Jazmine Sullivan's parents are Don and Pam Sullivan.
+Jazmine Marie Sullivan was born in Philadelphia, Pennsylvania on April 9, 1987 to Don and Pam Sullivan.
 Her mother was a former backup singer for Philadelphia International Records.
 When she was five years old, her father landed a position as a curator for the city's Historic Strawberry Mansion in the Strawberry Mansion section of Philadelphia, and her family moved into the historical landmark.

 Sullivan is a 2005 graduate of the Philadelphia High School for the Creative and Performing Arts where she was a vocal music major.
 Sullivan began singing as a contralto in the children's choir, and later in the adult choir.
 Sullivan's exposure to secular music was initially limited.

+At fifteen, Sullivan signed to Jive Records.
+She recorded an album, which was never released, and she was eventually dropped from the label.
+Sullivan provided vocals for Kindred the Family Soul's song "I Am", as well as background vocals on the song "Party's Over", and the title track to their 2003 debut, Surrender to Love.
+She first met rapper Missy Elliott during the session; Elliott went on to produce both the majority of her debut album, Fearless, and tracks on Love Me Back.
+Sullivan wrote and recorded with producers Cool & Dre a song titled "Say I"; it was given to Dre's then-girlfriend Christina Milian for her third album, So Amazin'.
+The song became the lead single, peaking at number 13 on the Hot R&B/Hip-Hop Songs as well as reaching number 21 on the Hot 100 chart.